 A Human Relations Commission was formed in May of 1964 by motion of the Board of Aldermen.
-Chapter 15, Human Rights, of the Lee’s Summit Code of Ordinances was amended in October of 2011 to update the Commission, as recommended by an ad hoc Committee on Diversity appointed by the Mayor.
+Chapter 15, Human Rights, of the Lee’s Summit Code of Ordinances was amended in October of 2011 and again in March of 2018 to update the commission.

-The Human Relations Commission consists of four citizen members and three community sector members, appointed by the mayor with the consent of the City Council, for three-year terms.
+The Human Relations Commission consists of eight citizen members and three community sector members, appointed by the mayor with the consent of the City Council, serving staggered terms of three-years each.
 The community sector members represent the business community sector, the faith community sector, and the educational community sector.
-The commission also contains two non-voting student members.

-It is the mission of the commission to promote mutual understanding, respect, and inclusion among all diverse groups represented in Lee’s Summit through the implementation of education and civic standards.
+It is the mission of the commission to promote mutual understanding, respect, and inclusion among all diverse groups represented in Lee’s Summit through increased awareness and communication.

 - Promote mutual understanding and respect among all diverse groups in the City and seek solutions to related problems concerning citizens of the City with the objective to provide an environment in which each citizen shall have the opportunity to grow to his or her maximum potential and be treated with dignity and respect.